Calamari/BehaviorTree.js/README.md

 # BehaviorTree.js

 A JavaScript implementation of Behavior Trees.
 They are useful for implementing AIs.
-If you need more information about Behavior Trees, look on [GameDevAI](http://aigamedev.com), there is a nice [video about Behavior Trees from Alex Champandard](http://aigamedev.com/open/article/behavior-trees-part1/).
-There is also a nice read of [Björn Knafla](http://www.altdevblogaday.com/author/bjoern-knafla/) explaining how [explaining how Behavior Trees work](http://www.altdevblogaday.com/2011/02/24/introduction-to-behavior-trees/).
+If you need more information about Behavior Trees, look on [GameDevAIPro](https://www.gameaipro.com), there is a nice [article on Behavior Trees from Alex Champandard and Philip Dunstan](https://www.gameaipro.com/GameAIPro/GameAIPro_Chapter06_The_Behavior_Tree_Starter_Kit.pdf).

 ## Features